 When it comes to page speed, defer loading CSS scripts is most beneficial when your web pages load large CSS scripts.
-Now you can’t just stick all your CSS in one file, defer load it, and expect your web pages to turn out well.
+Now, you can’t just stick all your CSS in one file, defer load it, and expect your web pages to turn out well.
 The first view your visitors (especially ones with slow internet connections or on mobile devices) may get of your website will either be a blank page or look horrible because your web pages will not be styled, simply because the CSS hasn't been loaded yet.
 This is the reason defer loading all your CSS is not an option.
-Like explained above, the solution to this is finding out which part of your CSS is used for the above-the-fold initial view of your page.
-Once you know this you should inline this CSS script in the HTML head and defer load the remainder of your CSS.
+As explained here above, the solution to this is finding out which part of your CSS is used for the above-the-fold initial view of your page.
+Once you know this, you should inline this CSS script in the HTML head and defer load the remainder of your CSS.

 <noscript><link rel="stylesheet" href="style.css"></noscript>